The Art of Useless: Fashion, Media, and Consumer Culture in Contemporary China (2021)

 Tâches d'Encre (2004)

 Second edition of a process-oriented composition text with new literary pieces, a new organisation, new writing assignments differentiating between four phases of the writing process.
-Each chapter ends with essays written by students from universities in the US : five of the eight essays have been written by students from the College of William and Mary in FR 305!
+Each chapter ends with essays written by students from universities in the US : five of the eight essays have been written by students from William & Mary in FR 305!

 Spanish Culture Behind Barbed-Wire (2004)